Interpreting the Second-Order Effects of Neurons in CLIP: Abstract

 \section{Abstract}

 We interpret the function of individual neurons in CLIP by automatically describing them using text.
 Analyzing the direct effects (i.e. the flow from a neuron through the residual stream to the output) or the indirect effects (overall contribution) fails to capture the neurons' function in CLIP.
 Therefore, we present the ``second-order lens'', analyzing the effect flowing from a neuron through the later attention heads, directly to the output.
 We find that these effects are highly selective: for each neuron, the effect is significant for $<2\%$ of the images.
 Moreover, each effect can be approximated by a single direction in the text-image space of CLIP.
 We describe neurons by decomposing these directions into sparse sets of text representations.
 The sets reveal polysemantic behavior---each neuron corresponds to multiple, often unrelated, concepts (e.g. ships and cars).
 Exploiting this neuron polysemy, we mass-produce ``semantic'' adversarial examples by generating images with concepts spuriously correlated to the incorrect class.
-Additionally, we use the second-order effects for zero-shot segmentation and attribute discovery in images.
-Our results indicate that a scalable understanding of neurons can be used for model deception and for introducing new model capabilities.\footnote{Project page and code: \url{https://yossigandelsman.github.io/clip_neurons/}}
+Additionally, we use the second-order effects for zero-shot segmentation, outperforming previous methods.
+Our results indicate that an automated interpretation of neurons can be used for model deception and for introducing new model capabilities\footnote{Project page: \url{https://yossigandelsman.github.io/clip_neurons/}.}.